 - Increase the flavor of your water by infusing it with different flavors!
 You can try adding fresh fruit (like the discarded strawberry tops from breakfast), vegetables (cucumber slices), or herbs (fresh basil or ginger).

 - Set reminders throughout the day!
-Try using the alarm on your phone, download a free app on your phone, or use a hydration-tracking water bottle as a helpful tool to keep your hydration top of mind.
+Try using the alarm on your phone, download a free app on your phone, or use a hydration-tracking water bottle as a helpful tool to keep your hydration top of mind all day long.

 - Water Reminder (free on Google Play)